Shigeaki-Kanatani/Probe_Design_ver2/README.md

 2. Perform BLAST and remove similar sequences
 3. Run the script here to have probe sequences

 Here, we show the practical example of how to use this script below using a mouse Gad1 and Tph2 mRNA.
-(The example was done at 2024-May-30)
+(The example was done on 2024-May-30)

 ## Example1, Mouse Gad1 gene,
-It has 10 isoform at mRNA level, so pick the longest one which is mRNA reference sequence NM_001420099, 3561 bp
+It had 10 isoform at mRNA level.
+We picked the longest one which was mRNA reference sequence NM_001420099, 3561 bp

 https://www.ncbi.nlm.nih.gov/nuccore/NM_001420099.1